Fabricio872/RegisterCommandBundle/README.md

 ## Configure Entity

  > note: In case of combining Annotations and Attributes of this bundle only Attributes will be used.

- - Documentation for Annotation usage is [here](https://github.com/Fabricio872/RegisterCommandBundle/tree/main/docs/ANNOTATION_EXAMPLES.md)
- - Documentation for Attributes (PHP 8) usage is [here](https://github.com/Fabricio872/RegisterCommandBundle/tree/main/docs/ATTRIBUTE_EXAMPLES.md)
+ - Documentation for Attributes usage is [here](https://github.com/Fabricio872/RegisterCommandBundle/tree/main/docs/ATTRIBUTE_EXAMPLES.md)

 ## Finally, you are ready to register some users.